akto-api-security/tests-library/remediation/USER_ENUM_RESPONSE_TIME.md

 ### Step 3: Use Account Lockout Mechanisms

 Implement account lockout mechanisms that limit the number of failed authentication attempts within a certain timeframe.
 This not only defers brute-force attacks, but it can also alert you to any malicious activity.

-Please note that account lockout mechanisms must be implemented carefully to prevent Denial-of-Service where an attacker can intentionally lock users out of their own accounts by repeatedly failing authentication.

-Remember that the ideal solution depends heavily on your exact authentication requirements and the nature of your application.
-So, analyze and implement the best security practices accordingly.